South Sydney Rabbitohs: National Rugby League (2002–present)

-Building years (2007–11)

-South Sydney won their first three games of the 2007 season (marking their best start to a season since 1972) and being competitive in every game.
-On the back of one of the best defences in the competition, the Rabbitohs finished strongly making the semi-finals for the first time since 1989.
-They finished the season in seventh position, going down to Manly in the playoffs.

-On 26 January 2008, the Rabbitohs lost 24–26 to the Leeds Rhinos in front of 12,000 fans at the University of North Florida in Jacksonville, Florida, the first time first-grade professional rugby league teams from Australia and England have played each other in the United States.

-May 2008 saw the sudden resignation of the then current Executive chairman and CEO, Peter Holmes à Court.
+May 2008 saw the sudden resignation of the then current executive chairman and CEO, Peter Holmes à Court.
 He had been appointed to the role of CEO at the start of 2008.
 Reports suggested that Holmes à Court had been forced to stand down after his relationship with Russell Crowe had deteriorated beyond repair.

-The South Sydney Rabbitohs celebrated their centenary year during the 2008 National Rugby League season.
-That year they were named the National Trust's inaugural 'Community Icon', in recognition of the club's significant longstanding contribution to sport and sporting culture at both state and national levels.
+The South Sydney Rabbitohs celebrated its centenary year during the 2008 National Rugby League season.
+That year the club were named the National Trust's inaugural 'Community Icon', in recognition of the club's significant longstanding contribution to sport and sporting culture at both state and national levels.

-On 11 November 2010, South Sydney signed Melbourne back Greg Inglis on a three-year deal starting in the 2011 season.
+Return to premiership success

+The arrival of Sam Burgess and Greg Inglis to the club in the early 2010s saw South Sydney qualify for the finals.
 In April 2011, Souths announced Michael Maguire would replace retiring coach John Lang for the 2012 season, signing as head coach on a three-year deal.